 A picture can be worth hundreds of thousands of dollars, especially when it comes to selling your house.
-According to a report by the National Association of Realtors, 90% of home buyers across all demographics use the Internet to search for homes, so having top-notch listing photos is critical for getting lots of traffic and a quick sale.
+According to a report by the National Association of Realtors, 90% of home buyers across all demographics use the Internet to search for homes.
+Knowing how to take great pictures for real estate listings (or perhaps more importantly, how to get those photos) is critical for getting lots of traffic and a quick sale.
 Our top two most important tips for getting the best listing photos are pretty straightforward:

 - Stage all the rooms first.
 There’s nothing worse than multiple photos of messy, overly personalized rooms to send buyers the message that you’re not serious about selling.
 If you need help with this part, get in touch with us here.

 - Use a professional real estate photographer!
 I cannot overstate the importance of this.
 Real estate photography requires a very particular skill set, from actually taking the photos to properly editing the finished product.
 In Katy, TX and the Houston area, hiring a professional real estate photographer is fairly inexpensive and is almost always a good investment when selling your home.

 Take a look a the before and after shots of our client’s home.
 Great photography makes a difference!

 However…IF you don’t live in an area where real estate photographers are not readily available or if it’s simply outside your price range, you may decide to take your own photos.
 If that’s the case, be sure to keep these tips in mind:

 - Stage all the rooms first.
 It’s important and bears repeating.

 - Use a good camera.
 Although newer model cell phone camera have come a long way, their resolution is still low, so if you plan to use your images for anything other than the Internet (printed brochures, for example), you’ll need a DSLR camera.